Ticketpark/HtmlPhpExcel/README.md

 For a more complex example see [example directory](example).

 ## Styling
-Styles are set with an html element `_excel-styles`.
+Styles are set with an html attribute `_excel-styles`.
 The attribute expects the content to be in json format.

 Example:
 ```html